partoftheorigin/predict-blog-author-features/README.md

 # Text-Classification
-Predicts gender, age, label, and zodiac sign of the writer from the text.
+Predicts gender, age, label, and zodiac sign of the writer from the given text.